vincentbernat/i3wm-configuration/README.md

    the wallpaper per screen and therefore, the script may seem a bit useless but I keep it.

- - I am using `xss-lock` with `i3lock` as a screensaver.
+ - I am using `xss-lock` with `xsecurelock` as a screensaver.
 It relies on standard X screensaver handling (and therefore is easy for application to disable) and also supports systemd inhibitors.
    Nothing fancy but I reuse the wallpaper built above.
 A notification is sent 10 seconds before starting.

  - There is an `i3-companion` (in `bin/`) which I use to implement whatever does not match what I want in i3.
 I prefer to not have